Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Robust control

 which couples to $\ket{11}$ with Rabi frequency

-In addition, the bright and dark states are coupled to one another due to the relative momentum ($p_\mathrm{rel}=(p_1-p_2)/2$) as this affects the relative phase of the laser seen by the two atoms.
-Here, $k_L$ is the laser wavenumber and $m$ is the mass of an atom and $p_1$ and $p_2$ are the momenta of the two atoms in the direction of laser propagation.
+In addition, the bright and dark states are coupled to one another due to the relative detuning difference ($\Delta_L^-=(\Delta_{\mathrm{L}1}-\Delta_{\mathrm{L}2})/2$) as this affects the relative phase of the laser seen by the two atoms.
+We note that the single-atom excitations driven from the logical states $\ket{01}$ and $\ket{10}$ will also have the modified Rydberg detuning and laser Rabi frequency.

-Finally, in $H_\mathrm{com}$, thermal fluctuations lead to a random Doppler shift due to the center of mass momentum ($P_\mathrm{com}=p_1+p_2$) of the two atoms.
-We note that for single-atom excitations driven from the logical states $\ket{01}$ and $\ket{10}$, we will have a Doppler shifts and potential uncertainty laser Rabi frequency.
-These effects are not included in the Hamiltonian above as they play a minor role in gate infidelity.